HRithIkGowDA/MERN-Stack-Real-Estate-Analytics/README.md

-# Build and Deploy a Full Stack MERN Dashboard App With CRUD, Auth, and Charts Using Refine
+# Build and Deploy a Full Stack MERN Dashboard App With CRUD, Auth, and Charts Using Refine.
 1